Melissa Ford, M.S., CCC-SLP

 Melissa earned her Master of Science in Communicative Sciences and Disorders from New York University, where she specialized in the professional singing voice and voice-related research.
 She provided voice rehabilitation via telepractice with the Lions Voice Clinic and worked in-person at Mount Sinai West ENT, supporting patients with a range of voice disorders.

 Her advanced training includes Voice Therapy Spectrum (VTS) under Dr. Katherine Verdolini Abbott, incorporating Lessac-Madsen Resonant Voice Therapy (LMRVT) and Casper-Stone Confidential Flow Therapy (CSCFT), as well as PhoRTE training with Dr. Edie Hapner and Dr. Aaron Ziegler — approaches widely used in clinical voice rehabilitation and professional voice training.
-Melissa is also a certified SPEAK OUT!® provider, a Parkinson Voice Project program designed to improve vocal strength, clarity, and intentional speech in individuals with Parkinson’s disease.
+Melissa is a certified LSVT LOUD® clinician, an intensive, evidence-based treatment for individuals with Parkinson’s disease and other neurological conditions to improve vocal loudness and speech clarity.
+She is also a certified SPEAK OUT!® provider through Parkinson Voice Project, supporting patients in developing intentional, functional speech.
 She has completed all three levels of Somatic Voicework™: The LoVetri Method and continues advanced professional development in vocology and performing arts medicine.

 Melissa’s approach is structured, individualized, and collaborative, integrating clinical voice therapy with performance-based training.
 She works with actors, singers, speakers, and other professional voice users seeking a voice that is not only expressive, but sustainable.